 The preparation of financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires the Management to exercise judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 3.

-- 2.1 Basis of preparation (continued) - (a) Standards, amendments and interpretations already mandatorily effective for accounting periods beginning on 1 January 2011
+(a) Standards, amendments and interpretations already mandatorily effective for accounting periods beginning on 1 January 2011